rishispeets/uniqlo-product-search/README.md

 ```
 ## API

-Example of a valid Lambda event argument:
+Example of a valid Lambda event argument with the required fields:

 ```JSON
 {